albertllousas/implementing-hexagonal-architecture/readme.md

 #### Modern layering

-It is important to mention that almost that it is almost a convention in all hexagonal projects to follow the following packaging and layering:
+It is important to mention that it is almost a convention in all hexagonal projects to follow the following packaging and layering:

  - Application: Application Services (the use cases)
  - Domain model: domain and ports